biographybooksimage gallerymy paris walksugly paris buildingslectureseventschocolatecontact

 Leonard returned to the United States in 1970 and settled in Berkeley, California where he opened a school of physical theatre, attracting students from around the world.
 Leonard's one-man shows have received critical acclaim.
 He has performed and taught at theatres and festivals throughout the United States, Europe, Brazil, New Zealand, and Australia.
 He was also a member of George Coates Performance Works and traveled widely with the company.

 In 1973 he traveled to Bali to study Balinese mask theatre.
-While there he was invited by his teacher to perform with him local village and temple festivals.
+While there he was invited by his teacher to perform with him in local village and temple festivals.
 He returned to Bali in 1978 to study mask carving.

 In 1986 he co-founded Life On The Water, a contemporary theatre in San Francisco presenting new work.